spf13/viper/README.md

 and formats.
 It supports:

 * setting defaults
-* reading from JSON, TOML, and YAML config files
+* reading from JSON, TOML, YAML and HCL config files
 * live watching and re-reading of config files (optional)
 * reading from environment variables
 * reading from remote config systems (etcd or Consul), and watching changes